It’s always nice to receive a gift, especially when it’s a surprise.

 The Diamond Approach

-When the narcissistic person’s sense of significance is drowned out by the importance of the day, they will create a scene.
-The mere fact that you are enjoying your time, connecting with friends and family, sharing gifts or just watching your favourite Christmas film leaves the narcissistic person feeling insignificant.
+When the narcissistic person’s sense of significance is drowned out by the day’s importance to recalibrate, they may create a scene.
+The mere fact that you are enjoying your time, connecting with friends and family, sharing gifts, or just watching your favourite Christmas film may make them feel left out and insignificant and trigger old wounds.

 The drama brings your focus back to them, and now there’s a lot of talk about what they are or aren’t doing.